3525 Lansdowne Dr. #23346

 Jeremy was killed on the job in 2004 while working for Deltic Timber in Ola, Arkansas.
 He was died when he was pulled into an auger.

 Federal OSHA investigated the incident and proposed a $4,500.00 penalty for one serious violation.
 In an informal settlement it was reduced to $2,250.00 for one serious violation.
-This case is closed.
+This inspection is closed.

 This photo was sent in by his parents Jeff and Becky Foster.